-Basic Components of Lightning Protection System
+MS IEC62305 Compliant – Basic Components of Lightning Protection System

 Basic components of lightning protection system refers to the elements with which a lightning protection system operates.
 Lightning is a powerful and awe-inspiring force of nature.
 However, its impact can be devastating.
 To safeguard structures and lives from their destructive potential, a comprehensive lightning protection system is essential.
-In this blog post, we will provide an overview of the key elements or the basic components of lightning protection system.

 The essential components of an LPS include:

 - Air Terminals (Lightning Rods): These are installed at the highest points of a structure to attract lightning strikes.
+This is the most important part of the lightning system.

 - Conductors: These are copper or aluminum wires that connect the air terminals to the other components.